 Because consumer education is inadequate concerning alternative treatments

-Prescription Medicine Is Increasingly Seen as the First Line of Treatment
+Prescription Medicine Is Seen as the First Line of Treatment

-The result is that individuals are heavily encouraged to use prescription medication to treat symptoms that could have been eased by a healthy lifestyle or simple, safe, natural remedies.
+The result is that individuals are heavily encouraged to use prescription medication to treat symptoms that could have been eased by a healthy lifestyle, change in diet, clearing out neurotoxic accumulations, or other simple, safe, natural remedies.

 We Have Become an Overly Prescribed Society

 In recent decades, we have seen a significant increase in the number of prescriptions being written.
-Increasingly people are going to doctors and asking for medication to treat their symptoms.
-This simple observation has many wondering why prescription drug use is increasing.
+Drug advertising is everywhere, sending people to doctors and asking for specific medications to treat their symptoms.
+Prescription drugs are even promoted openly in TV shows, movies and popular songs.
+Western civilization, in particular, has become a culture of prescription drug use.
+But the over-prescription of drugs is fast becoming a global problem.

 The increase in prescriptions could be a result of: